-- To make your dressing firstly grab your pestle and mortar and add the garlic, chilli, coriander stalks and pound to a paste.
+- To make the dressing, grab your pestle and mortar and add the garlic, chilli, coriander stalks and pound to a paste.

 - Add the sugar and pound into the mix.
 Then add the lemon juice and mix well.

 - Use the fish sauce to season to taste.
 You want to find a balance of sweet, sour, spicy and salty.
-Fish sauce can be quite overpowering so add slowly and taste as you go.
+Add slowly and taste as you go.

 - To prepare the prawns, make a slit along the back of the prawn cutting half way through the flesh, this will allow the prawns to open when cooking.